offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ## Conclusion

-The Tinker-Priests stand at the crossroads of faith and reason, preservation and progress, in a world transformed by the [[Timeline|Recent Awakening]].
-As [[Architect Ruins]] across [[Valdris]] pulse with renewed life, the order faces its greatest challenge and opportunity.
+The Tinker-Priests stand at the crossroads of faith and reason, preservation and progress, in a world transformed by the [Recent Awakening](Timeline.md).
+As [Architect Ruins](Architect%20Ruins.md) across [Valdris](Valdris.md) pulse with renewed life, the order faces its greatest challenge and opportunity.

 Whether they are humanity's guides to transcendence or misguided zealots tampering with forces beyond comprehension remains to be seen.
-What is certain is that the Tinker-Priests will play a crucial role in whatever future awaits [[Valdris]]—for better or worse.
+What is certain is that the Tinker-Priests will play a crucial role in whatever future awaits [Valdris](Valdris.md)—for better or worse.

-In their workshops and temples, chapels and laboratories, they continue their sacred work: one gear at a time, one harmonic at a time, one revelation at a time, bringing humanity closer to understanding the divine machinery of the [[Architects]]—or to a catastrophe of their own making.
+In their workshops and temples, chapels and laboratories, they continue their sacred work: one gear at a time, one harmonic at a time, one revelation at a time, bringing humanity closer to understanding the divine machinery of the [Architects](Architects.md)—or to a catastrophe of their own making.

 The brass gears turn, the crystals hum with power, and the Tinker-Priests labor on, confident that each discovery brings them closer to the ultimate truth hidden within the ruins of the ancient world.